kschmaus/kschmaus.github.io/_posts/2021-12-25-paris-chapter3.md

 ## Thanksgiving

 A few days later, we had an American Thanksgiving!
-We had two teachers over that Angela works with, plus a partner and brother in tow.
+We had two teachers over that Angela works with, plus a partner and a cousin in tow.
 It went down surprisingly well!
 We got a turkey (from an American food specialty store), and made green beans and potatoes.
 The teacher's brother made a pumpkin pie - and whipped cream too!
 It was super fun - the "first Thanksgiving" for Angela's co-workers.

 ![](/assets/images/2021-12-25-paris-chapter3/tg1.jpg)